-Recommended Houghton regards quality high school achievement as more important

-High School than the specific alignment of courses, but the following are beneficial in
+Houghton regards quality high school achievement as more important than the specific alignment of courses, but the following are beneficial in academic preparation for college:

-Courses academic preparation:

-English
+English 4

-Foreign language 2
+Foreign language at least 2

-Algebra at least 1
+Algebra 2

-Geometry 1
+Geometry

 History or social science at least 3

 Science at least 2

-For New York State students, Houghton recomm mends at least mathematics course I and II.
+^{}For New York State students, Houghton recommends at least mathematics course I and II.

+Entrance Examinations

-Entrance Examinations Applicants must take the Scholastic Assessment Test (SAT I) of the College Entrance Examination Board or the Test Battery of the American College Testing Program (ACT) in their junior or senior year of high school.
-Seniors may retake the test to raise their scores if they so desire.
+Applicants must take the Scholastic Assessment Test (SAT I) of the College Entrance Examination Board or the Test Battery of the American College Testing Program (ACT) in their junior or senior year of high school.
 Achievement tests are not required.